KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/ParOptBeam_Guide.md

  - Plot/Write Step and/or Time: Print or plot the results of a certain step or time.
  - Animate: True or false, depending if you are interested in the animation of the dynamic analysis (can be helpful to understand if the load input/direction is correct).
  - Skin Model Animation Parameters: Select start, end time as well as steps of the animation.
  - Dof_List: List of degrees of freedom considered, which are input as numbers.
-You can see the available dofs under "*source-> global_definitions*".
+You can see the available dofs under "*source&rarr; global_definitions*".
 The following degrees of freedom are represented by these numbers (for a fixed-free boundary condition):
     - Translation x (longitudinal): Dof 0
     - Translation y: Dof 1
     - Translation z: Dof 2